-To begin, here’s what Illinois State Fire Marshal Larry Matkaitis recently told the PekinDaily Times for an article on the topic: “Camping and other outdoor activities that involve building a fire should be enjoyable for the entire family.
+To begin, here’s what Illinois State Fire Marshal Larry Matkaitis recently said in a press release on the topic: “Camping and other outdoor activities that involve building a fire should be enjoyable for the entire family.
 It’s important for campers to be aware of rules and regulations governing open fires.
 Everyone should use common sense and keep fire safety in mind when cooking or engaging in other activities that involve fire.”
 The article goes on to note that about 30 “uncontrolled campsite fires” occur each year in Illinois, many of which could have been easily preventable.

 Some of those common-sense fire safety and grilling practices include:

 - Though it should go without saying, the most important rule of thumb when it comes to outdoor cooking is to never leave a grill unattended.

 - Always follow campground fire-safety rules.
 If a fire ring is not available, be sure to select a spot on which to build a fire that is a safe distance (at least 15 feet) away and downwind from dry grass, trees, and tents.

 - Do not use gasoline or other petroleum-based substances (or gel fuel pots), as they are explosive.

 - Always maintain the size of a fire at a manageable level, one at which the flames can be doused at a moment’s notice.

 - Always have a pail of sand or water near a fire, along with an extinguisher and a shovel in case they are needed to quickly control it.